 - A. Tickets will be sold only to Coginchaug students.
-A Coginchaug student who wishes to bring a guest must fill out the appropriate paperwork found in the main office.
-Their guest must be approved by building administration before the close of school on the day of the dance.
-8th graders may not attend dances.
-High school graduates may not attend without prior approval. - B. The time for a dance is 7:00 to 11:00 p.m.
-An exception may be made by the school administration if approved when the sponsoring group submits its application. - C. Students will not be admitted after 8:00 p.m. or one hour after the start of the dance without prior permission from the advisor/administration. - D. One member of each couple must be a Coginchaug student who is responsible for his/her guest's conduct.
-When the guest and student arrive at the function, the guest must be introduced to the advisor. - E. No student who was absent or on suspension the day of the dance or absent or suspended from school the day before a dance held on Saturday, will be admitted.
+Only Coginchaug students will be allowed to attend in school dances. - B. The time for a dance is 7:00 to 11:00 p.m.
+An exception may be made by the school administration if approved when the sponsoring group submits its application. - C. Students will not be admitted after 8:00 p.m. or one hour after the start of the dance without prior permission from the advisor/administration. - D. No student who was absent or on suspension the day of the dance or absent or suspended from school the day before a dance held on Saturday, will be admitted.
 Students must be in school for four hours the day of a dance or the day before a dance held on a Saturday or no-school day.
-Exceptions can only be approved by an administrator. - F. Students are expected to stay in the school building or designated outside area adjacent to the building throughout an event.
+Exceptions can only be approved by an administrator. - E. Students are expected to stay in the school building or designated outside area adjacent to the building throughout an event.
 Any student who leaves the function will not be readmitted.
 Parents take note that students may leave a dance at any time at their discretion.
-Loitering in the parking lot or on school grounds, however, will not be permitted. - G. Students must adhere to the dress requirements stipulated by the students and the chaperones sponsoring the function. - H. All food and drink must be consumed in the cafeteria. - I. Drug or alcohol use before or during school functions is strictly prohibited. - J. The sponsoring group will be responsible for applying to reserve the date and will then secure police, custodial, and adequate chaperone coverage prior to administrative approval, which must be finalized at least 7 days in advance of the dance.
+Loitering in the parking lot or on school grounds, however, will not be permitted. - F. Students must adhere to the dress requirements stipulated by the students and the chaperones sponsoring the function.